singhnirbhai/Tls-certificate-gen/README.md

 -subj "/C=US/ST=North Carolina/L=Raleigh/O=Red Hat/\
 CN=todo-https.apps.ocp4.example.com"
 ```
-## Finally, generate the signed certificate.
-Notice the use of the -CA and -CAkey
-options for signing the certificate against the CA. Use the -passin option to reuse
-the password of the CA. Use the extfile option to define a Subject Alternative
+Finally, generate the signed certificate.
+Notice the use of the -CA and -CAkeyoptions for signing the certificate against the CA. Use the -passin option to reuse the password of the CA. Use the extfile option to define a Subject Alternative
 Name (SAN).
 ```bash
 openssl x509 -req -in training.csr \